 I was raised in a very abusive household.
-Lots of name calling and physical abuse from family members was the pretty much my daily experience when I was growing up.
+Lots of name-calling and physical abuse from family members was pretty much my daily experience when I was growing up.
 An absent father who worked out of town didn’t help shape my life in any positive way.
 This just added to the rejection and abandonment issues I felt with not having my mother in the picture from the age of about 5 or 6.
 I was in the ‘care’ of an angry, abusive step-mother along with her four kids, and my brother.
-In my mind this was a blended family that didn’t blend.
-There was lots of sibling rivalry and fights – a lot of favoritism towards her children.
+In my mind, this was a blended family that didn’t blend.
+There was lots of sibling rivalry and fights – a lot of favouritism towards her children.

 And schools, society and religion also imprint us with their own messages: “you’re stupid, a failure, not good enough in any subject, or to be a part of the cool group,” “you’re not thin or pretty enough,” “you’re born a sinner,” etc.